urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

+ - **vector_a**, **vector_b**  may be any numeric or logical type array
+   of rank one of the same size
+ - the two vectors need not be of the same kind, but both must be logical
+   or numeric for any given call.
+ - the result is the same type and kind of the vector that is the higher
+   type that the other vector is optionally promoted to if they differ.

 The two vectors may be either numeric or logical and must be arrays
 of rank one and of equal size.